+Spell Database.
 Spells are sorted alphabetically, and each spell is on its own page so that you can use the search tool to instantly find the spell you are looking for.
 They are corrected with any errata and sage advice articles, and include the additional spells from the Elemental Evil companion and Sword Coast Adventurer’s Guide.
 The public version contains around 358 spells – this means it is only missing 35 spells that can only be found in the official books.

 This simple table-based Calendar of Harptos comes in handy for tracking the progression of time over an adventure.
 For each day I create linked entries as I see fit.
 These entries can link to individual Adventure Log sub-pages that serve as a journal to track the player’s progress.
 If you’re interested in seeing more about how I’d lay out a campaign notebook, see my Curse of Strahd example.

-Each monster page now features a text container with a table that can quickly be copied and pasted into the desired initiative slot, which will provide the default AC and HP values for that monster along with an instant link to it’s full statblock.
+Each monster page features a text container with a table that can quickly be copied and pasted into the desired initiative slot, which will provide the default AC and HP values for that monster along with an instant link to it’s full statblock.
 The combat tracker and monster are always one-quick-click away from each other.
 This also makes it easy when preparing encounters in advance, as I can just keep the pre-filled encounter blocks handy.

 Forgotten Realms Lore Database: